Already learning French with movies?

 The bus spends one week in each village, where three men will approach them on the first day and they can choose to get to know them better.
 As the days go by, each men is left with a smaller number of contenders, any remaining ones will then decide to stay in the village or continue on the bus to try their luck at the next village.

 If you like learning French through TV, then I’ve got to tell you about FluentU.
 Now you can learn French from music videos, commercials, news, and inspiring talks.
 FluentU lets you learn real French – the same way that people speak it in real life.
 FluentU has a wide variety of videos like movie trailers, funny commercials, and web series:

 FluentU makes native videos easy to understand with interactive captions.
 Tap on any word to see an image, definition, and useful examples.

 For example, if you tap on the word “suit,” then this is what you see:

 And you can learn all the vocabulary in any video with FluentU’s “learn mode.”
 Swipe left or right at any time to see more examples for the word you’re on.

 FluentU keeps track of vocabulary that you’re learning, and it uses that vocab to recommend you examples and videos.
 You get a 100% personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.